blairanderson/serverlessconsultants/plugins/serverless-rust.md

   name: aws
   runtime: rust
 plugins:
-  # this adds informs servleress to use
+  # this registers the plugin
-  # the serverless-rust plugin
+  # with serverless
   - serverless-rust
 # creates one artifact for each function
 package: